awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 Application Load Balancers do not support SSL renegotiation for client or target connections\.

-When you create a TLS listener, you must select a security policy\.
+When you create an HTTPS listener, you must select a security policy\.
 You can update the security policy as needed\.
 For more information, see [Update the security policy](listener-update-certificates.md#update-security-policy)\.

 You can choose the security policy that is used for front\-end connections\.
 The `ELBSecurityPolicy-2016-08` security policy is always used for backend connections\.
 Application Load Balancers do not support custom security policies\.